 It can be tricky to tell the difference between a prepaid card and a secured card — especially if someone leaves the “debit” or “credit” out of their title.
 After all, they’re pretty much look identical and they both require you to put a deposit down before you can use the card.
 But there’s a crucial difference between prepaid cards and secured cards that people should be aware of — particularly if they’re looking to build credit.
-(You can see where your credit currently stands by viewing your free credit report snapshot, updated every 14 days, on Credit.com.)
+(You can see where your credit currently stands by viewing your free credit report snapshot on Credit.com.)

 Prepaid vs. Secured Card